What is digital currency banking?

 FedNow is not intended to replace ACH or Same-Day ACH but rather to offer increased redundancy for payment processes, minimizing payment network bottlenecks.
 The Fed plans to develop payment interoperability between FedNow and ACH in the long run.

-What does the fednow payment flow look like
+What does the Fednow payment flow look like

 A FedNow payments flow is comparable to any other immediate payments flow, beginning with the parties: a payer, the payer’s financial institution, the FedNow network, a payee, and the payee’s financial institution.